lehtiolab/msstitch/README.md

 ### Handling MS search engines
-Create a decoy database where peptides are reversed between tryptic residues:
+Create a decoy database where peptides are reversed between tryptic residues.
+Decoy peptides will be shuffled if they match a target sequence, but if they after shuffling a number of times (max as in `--maxshuffle`) still match a target sequence, they will be removed.
+To avoid removal (e.g. for keeping database sizes identical), pass `--keep-target'.

 ```
 msstitch makedecoy uniprot.fasta -o decoy.fasta --scramble tryp_rev --maxshuffle 10
 ```

-Or without removing peptide sequences that match to the target DB:
+Or without even trying to shuffle peptide sequences that match to the target DB:

 ```
 msstitch makedecoy uniprot.fasta -o decoy.fasta --scramble tryp_rev --ignore-target-hits